LeoMcBills/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6. The shortest distance between two points is a straight line The function draws a straight line in the terminal.

+7. I feel like I am diagonally parked in a parallel universe This is a function that draws a diagonal line on the terminal.